-- Once you are done finalizing the advanced settings for your test, click FINISH.
+- Once you are done finalizing the advanced settings for your test, click CREATE.

 Summary of your test appears along with the option to RUN NOW or REVIEW CAMPAIGN AND START LATER.
 To learn about how to schedule your test in VWO, refer to Scheduling a Test in VWO.

 To ensure that your Split URL test configurations are in place and work as expected for your website visitors, preview your variation before actually starting a test.
 This can be done using the PREVIEWS tab of your Split URL test campaign.
 Options present in this tab provide a convenient way to quickly check and validate your variations without digging through the entire test settings.
 To know more about previewing a test, refer to How to Preview Changes for a Test.